God-Logic/Capstone-Project/README.md

 # 📖 Hello Microverse <a name="Capstone project."></a>

-> This project is a Website that Introduces a company called Groove Studions, the company is a music recording studio.
+> This project is a Website that Introduces a company called Groove Studios, the company is a music recording studio.

 **Mobile project setup** is a project